-Epilepsy is neurological and seems to be systemic disorder (Yuen et al., 2018).
-Epilepsy presents as partial or generalized seizures along with psychiatric comorbidities (Banerjee et al., 2009).
-Furthermore, people suffering epilepsy are more represented in the middle and low-income countries due to the enormous treatment gaps (Moshé et al., 2015).
-Social stigma, discrimination and misunderstanding are some of prejudices to live with epilepsy (Moshé et al., 2015).
-In the recent development of various antiseizure drugs (AEDs), some prevents seizures by acting through multiple ways such as acting on sodium channels (valproic acid, phenytoin, carbamazepine), calcium channels (ethosuximide), AMPA receptors (parampanel), GABA receptors (diazepam), or modulate the release of GABA (Gabapentin, pregabalin or valproic acid) (Macdonald, 1989; Kobayashi et al., 2019).
-Unfortunately, some of them still exhibit adverse effects like hypersensitivity reactions, mood changes, hepatotoxicity and are also ineffective against drug-resistant seizures (Copmans et al., 2018; Devinsky et al., 2018).
-Whereas, the primary goal of antiseizure drug therapy is complete freedom from seizures without adverse side effects (Shorvon et al., 2009).
-So, the needs to develop new antiseizure drugs become imperative (Moshé et al., 2015).
-Pentylenetetrazol causes seizures on its administration by preventing inhibitory effects of GABAA receptor (Huang et al., 2001).
-Thus, this GABA receptor antagonist is widely used as a model for antiseizure drug research.
-Natural sources like plants are suitable for development of various new drug candidates (Cragg et al., 1997).
+\Correspondence: rjustino14@yahoo.com, Phone: +226 75386260, ORCID-ID: orcid.org/0000-0002-5036-2144 Received: 10.03.2023, Accepted: 13.05.2023 pregabalin or valproic acid) (Macdonald, Kobayashi et al.).
+Unfortunately, some of them still exhibit adverse effects like hypersensitivity reactions, mood changes, hepatotoxicity and are also ineffective against drug-resistant seizures (Copmans et al., Devinsky et al.).
+Whereas, the primary goal of AED therapy is complete freedom from seizures without adverse side effects (Shorvon et al.).
+So, the needs to develop new AEDs become imperative (Moshé et al.).
+Pentylenetetrazol (PTZ) causes seizures on its administration by preventing inhibitory effects of GABA type A (GABAA) receptor (Huang et al.).
+Thus, this GABA receptor antagonist is widely used as a model for AED research.
+Natural sources like plants are suitable for development of various new drug candidates (Cragg et al.).

-Mitragyna inermis (Willd) O. Kuntze (Rubiaceae) is bushy tree or shrub (Arbonnier, 2002).
-In Burkina Faso, its leaves, roots and stem barks are used in mental illness and epilepsy treatment (Nacoulma, 1996; Arbonnier, 2002).
-Different modes of preparation such as maceration, infusion, decoction and leaching with various accessible solvents such as water, hydroalcoholic and acetonic solutions are used to obtain traditional medicines (Ouédraogo et al., 2021).
+Mitragyna inermis (Willd) Otto Kuntze (Rubiaceae) is a bushy tree or shrub (Arbonnier).
+In Burkina Faso, its leaves, roots and stem barks are used in mental illness and epilepsy treatment (Arbonnier, Nacoulma).
+Different modes of preparation such as maceration, infusion, decoction and leaching with various accessible solvents such as water, hydroalcoholic and acetonic solutions are used to obtain traditional medicines (Ouédraogo et al.).

-Moreover, previous studies were demonstrated anticonvulsant properties of leaf methanolic extract (300-1200 mg/kg) and stem bark ethanolic and aqueous extracts (62.5-500 mg/kg) (Timothy et al., 2014; Atinga et al., 2015).
-Those studies were reported on a moderate dose of convulsant agent (PTZ 60 mg/kg) and the anticonvulsant extract constituents were not specifically reported from this plant (Atinga et al., 2015).
-Therefore, these authors reported flavonoids, tannins, alkaloids, anthraquinone, glycosides and terpenoids on these extracts.
-However, tube tests reported on these potent extracts are preliminary phytochemical screenings and can be confirmed or refuted by thin layer chromatography screenings (Ouédraogo et al., 2021).
-Also, extensive phytochemical report revealed that M. inermis contains polyphenols, triterpenoids, indole and oxindole alkaloids (Shellard and Sarpong, 1969, 1970; Toklo et al., 2020, Ouédraogo et al., 2023).
-It has been reported that flavonoids and alkaloids or medicinal plant containing flavonoids and alkaloids interact with GABAA receptors leading to anticonvulsant activities (Jäger et al., 2011; Zhu et al., 2014, Copman et al., 2018).
-Besides, several AEDs like diazepam, carbamazepine, lorazepam, midazolam, brivaracetam, piracetam, aniracetam, oxiracetam, pramiracetam, nefiracetam, nebracetam, fasoracetam and levetiracetam licensed or in clinical development have the common function like alkaloids (Shorvon et al., 2009).
+Moreover, previous studies were demonstrated anticonvulsant properties of leaf methanolic extract (300-1200 mg/kg) and stem bark ethanolic and aqueous extracts (62.5-500 mg/kg) (Timothy et al., Atinga).
+Those studies were reported on a moderate dose of convulsant agent (PTZ 60 mg/kg) and the anticonvulsant extract constituents were not specifically reported from this plant (Atinga et al.).
+Therefore, these authors reported flavonoids, tannins, alkaloids, anthraquinone, glycosides, and terpenoids in these extracts.
+However, tube tests reported on these potent extracts are preliminary phytochemical screenings and can be confirmed or refuted by thin layer chromatography screenings (Ouédraogo et al.).
+Also, extensive phytochemical report revealed that M. inermis contains polyphenols, triterpenoids, indole and oxindole alkaloids (Shellard and Sarpong, Toklo et al., Ouédraogo et al.).
+It has been reported that flavonoids and alkaloids or medicinal plant containing flavonoids and alkaloids interact with GABA, receptors leading to anticonvulsant activities (Copmans et al., Jäger and Saaby, Zhu et al.).
+Besides, several AEDs like diazepam, carbamazepine, lorazepam, midazolam, brivaracetam, piracetam, aniracetam, oxiracetam, pramiracetam, nefiracetam, nebracetam, fasoracetam and levetiracetam licensed or in clinical development have the common function like alkaloids (Shorvon et al.).
 Nevertheless, the knowledge of the potential contribution of flavonoids and alkaloids patterns of M. inermis different part extracts on its therapeutic properties is unknown.
-In the drugs research based on traditional recipes, it is important to assay or highlight ubiquitous tracers of biological activity due to the synergistic effects (Yuan et al., 2017).
-Indeed, flavonoids are generally followed in the standardization of raw materials from traditional medicine and chromatographic fingerprinting can be used in the quality control of medicinal plant materials (Ouédraogo et al.,
+In drug research based on traditional recipes, it is important to assay or highlight ubiquitous tracers of biological activity due to synergistic effects (Yuan et al.).
+Indeed, flavonoids are generally followed in the standardization of raw materials from traditional medicine and chromatographic fingerprinting can be used in the quality control of medicinal plant materials (Ouédraogo et al.).

-This study aimed to investigate if M. inermis organic and aqueous extracts are able to control seizures induced by pentylenetetrazol (PTZ) on mice based on flavonoid fingerprints and alkaloidal contains.
+This study aimed to investigate whether M. inermis organic and aqueous extracts are able to control seizures induced by PTZ in mice based on flavonoid fingerprints and alkaloidal contents.